numbmartin/jk-assignment/about.md

 ---
 layput: default
 title: About Us
-desciption: Meet the creator of this Jekyll page
+description: Meet the creator of this Jekyll page

 ---